MA-DOS/nextflow_workflow_tracer/README.md

-# WfCommons Nextflow workflow tracer
+# WfCommons NextFlow workflow tracer

-A tool to trace Nextflow workflow executions and produce WfFormat workflow instances.
+A tool to trace NextFlow workflow executions and produce WfFormat workflow instances.

-## Modifications to Nextflow
+## Modifications to NextFlow

-A few modifications to the Nextflow source code were made in order to trace the inputs and outputs for each task in the workflow.
+A few modifications to the NextFlow source code were made in order to trace the inputs and outputs for each task in the workflow.
 In particular, the file `TaskProcessor.groovy`, located in directory `/modules/nextflow/src/main/groovy/nextflow/processor/`, is modified.
-We reference the latest Nextflow release version, v22.10.7:
+We reference the latest NextFlow release version, v22.10.7:
 * https://github.com/nextflow-io/nextflow/blob/v22.10.7/modules/nextflow/src/main/groovy/nextflow/processor/TaskProcessor.groovy

 1. In function